Subaru-PFS/tron_tron/Docs/sphinx/PFS.rst

 structure is a standalone actor which runs an expose-measure-offset loop, handing off the exposures, offsets, and probe management to other actors.

+I am not sure that it is the right tool, but we do have a fairly adaptable python/tk/X11 GUI program which can be used to control hub-connected systems, either during development or operations.